Knowledge base

 - OR ELSE create a new signature:

-- The sending address allows you to define the address that will be mentioned as the sender in the inbox of your recipients.
+- The sending address allows, if proposed, to define the address that will be mentioned as the sender in the inbox of your recipients.

-- The reply address allows you to receive future responses to your emails (return-path) to a different address (from the options specified in the prerequisites above)…
+- The reply address allows you to receive future replies to your emails (return-path) to a different address (among the choices specified in the prerequisites above)…

 - …and if you write a message in response to a reply received on this alias, the signature allowing sending with this alternative identity will be applied instead of the default signature.

-- Validate with the Save button (if this button remains grayed out, make sure all fields are filled in, especially the full name field):
+- Confirm with the Save button (if this button remains grayed out, make sure all fields are filled in, especially the full name field):

 - Write a new message by selecting the corresponding signature:

 In the example above, the sending address was changed, but not the reply address.
-This gives the expected result with the recipient (it is enough to look at the headers of the received message to prove it).
+This results in the expected outcome for the recipient (it is sufficient to check the headers of the received message to prove it).

 Now add the same secondary address in an email software/client, the effect will be the same.